 Many students get confused by it.
 However, it is not that difficult.
-If you have been set an annotated bibliography, you have found yourself in the right place because, in this post, we are going to notify you about everything you should know in order to make a great annotated bibliography!
+If you have been set an annotated bibliography, you have found yourself in the right place because, in this post, we are going to notify you about everything you should know to make an excellent annotated bibliography!
 Let’s go through how to write a perfect one.

 What Is An Annotated Bibliography?

-There is a number of purposes for which you might be set an annotated bibliography:
+There are some purposes for which you might set an annotated bibliography:

 - It can be useful in formulating a thesis on a subject;